Bender-Story/Hacker-News-Android-App/README.md

 The second screen Shows a detailed title and text of a story along with the comments.
 The classes under story package are related to this screen.

-I have also created a UI Test using Espresso.
-Class name is AppUiTest.
+This code consists of UI Test using Espresso(AppUITest class) & basic Junit testing for Utils package classes.

 I have used multiple libraries.
 ```